Stars-of-Arcadia/StarMade-Multi-Tier-Rewards/README.md

     ; if you plan on calling this from a crontab, you must fully path all file locations javapath = "/usr/bin"

-	; Local Timezone (for conversion)
-	; ** WARNING ** YOU *MUST* USE A VALID TIMEZONE, OR THIS SCRIPT WILL NOT FUNCTION!
-	; Valid timezones may be obtained here: http://php.net/manual/en/timezones.php timezone = "America/Los_Angeles"

 ### Rewards Config Map File
 Edit the rewards config (.ini) to your desired settings.